emberjs/rfcs/text/0000-tracked-properties.md

 Unfortunately this strategy cannot be applied to values accessed by tracked getters.
-The only way we could detect such access would be with native [Proxies](proxy), but proxies are more focussed on security over flexibility and recent discussion shows that [they may break entirely when used with private fields](https://github.com/tc39/proposal-class-fields/issues/106).
+The only way we could detect such access would be with native [Proxies][proxy], but proxies are more focussed on security over flexibility and recent discussion shows that [they may break entirely when used with private fields](https://github.com/tc39/proposal-class-fields/issues/106).
 As such, it would not be ideal for us to use them in this way.